Solicitors Specialising in Medical Compensation Claims

 Eye Injury and Laser Eye Surgery Negligence Claims- don’t delay

 Making a medical negligence claim can sometimes be a long and complex process.
-You also need to make your claim within three years of first becoming aware of the negligence, so if you believe you have suffered as a result of an eye injury or negligent laser eye surgery, make sure you get the right legal advice from our specialist solicitors at the earliest opportunity.
+So, make sure you get the right legal advice from our specialist solicitors at the earliest opportunity.

 For FREE phone advice and a FREE first appointment with a Medical Negligence Claim Solicitor;